From Carbonear, Newfoundland and Labrador

 in 1827 Gosse sailed from England to Newfoundland to serve as a clerk in the Carbonear, Newfoundland, in the counting-house of Slade, Elson and Co.
-Goose became a dedicated, self-taught student of Newfoundland entomology, “the first person systematically to investigate and to record the entomology” of the island.
+Gosse became a dedicated, self-taught student of Newfoundland entomology, “the first person systematically to investigate and to record the entomology” of the island.

 From Actinologia Britannica by Philip Henry Gosse

 In 1835 he left Newfoundland for Compton, Sherbrooke County Lower Canada (now Quebec) where he farmed unsuccessfully for three years.
-Goose became a member of the Natural History Society of Montreal and submitted specimens to its museum.
+Gosse became a member of the Natural History Society of Montreal and submitted specimens to its museum.

-In 1838 Goose traveled to Alabama, United States, next year he returned to England.
+In 1838 Gosse traveled to Alabama, United States, next year he returned to England.